-For a full History of the Wolf pack check out Wikpedia https://en.wikipedia.org/wiki/North_Vancouver_Wolf_Pack
+For a complete History of the Wolf pack, check out Wikipedia https://en.wikipedia.org/wiki/North_Vancouver_Wolf_Pack

-The North Vancouver Wolf Pack are a Junior “B” ice hockey team based in North Vancouver, British Columbia, Canada.
+The North Vancouver Wolf Pack is a Junior A ice hockey team based in North Vancouver, British Columbia, Canada.
 They are members of the Tom Shaw Conference of the Pacific Junior Hockey League (PJHL).
 The team was founded in 2008 in Squamish, British Columbia, as the Squamish Wolf Pack until relocating to North Vancouver in 2011.

-In the 2013-14 season the team earned the most points and had their highest placing (2nd, Tom Shaw) in their division and earned their first playoff series win.
+In the 2013-14 season, the team earned the most points, had their highest placing (2nd, Tom Shaw) in their division, and earned their first playoff series win.

 The 2014-2015 season marked, at the time, the best season in franchise history as the Wolf Pack won the PJHL Division Championship by beating the Richmond Sockeyes by one point to finish in first place in the league.

-For the 2019-20 season Matt Samson returned to the bench in a full-time role as well as being the general manager.
-He was joined by Mike Borrelli who took the position as the team’s assistant GM and assistant coach.
+For the 2019-20 season, Matt Samson returned to the bench in a full-time role and was the general manager.
+He was joined by Mike Borrelli, who took the position as the team's assistant GM and assistant coach.
 Lucas Barker represented the team as the captain for the 2019-2020 season.

-The Wolf Pack had their sights set on another PJHL Championship and plans on winning their first Cyclone Taylor Cup in team history during the 2019/20 season.
-The team had a record-breaking season becoming the first team in PJHL history to reach 40 wins which included a 27-game winning streak.
+The Wolf Pack set their sights on another PJHL Championship and planned to win their first Cyclone Taylor Cup in team history during the 2019/20 season.
+The team had a record-breaking season, becoming the first in PJHL history to reach 40 wins, including a 27-game winning streak.
 The Wolf Pack would finish the season with a record of 40-3-0-1 and 81 points.

-The Wolf Pack would keep on rolling in the playoffs defeating the White Rock Whalers in 5 games before going on to sweep the Grandview Steelers in the second round, clinching a second straight finals appearance.
+The Wolf Pack would keep rolling in the playoffs, defeating the White Rock Whalers in 5 games before sweeping the Grandview Steelers in the second round, clinching a second straight finals appearance.
 The Wolf Pack were set to face off against the Aldergrove Kodiaks in the PJHL finals.
-However, due to the Covid-19 pandemic, the finals were canceled, leaving no champion for the 2019-2020 season.
+However, the finals were canceled due to the COVID-19 pandemic, leaving no champion for the 2019-2020 season.

 Wolf Pack 2019/20 PJHL award winners: